The flavivirus fundamentals

-Sujan Shresta, Ph.D., has developed mouse models of Zika virus infection and has used them to monitor immune responses to viral infection, screen vaccine candidates or anti-Zika drugs, and explore a paradoxical cross-reactivity scenario unique to flaviruses known as ADE.
-In the latter, the presence of antibodies recognizing one flavivirus triggers a lethal inflammatory response to a related flavivirus.
-In one widely-cited experiment, Shresta showed that newborn mouse pups harboring anti-Zika antibodies were more vulnerable to death from dengue exposure than mice that lacked anti-Zika antibodies (see “dengue” for more about ADE.).
+LJI Professor Sujan Shresta, Ph.D., has developed mouse models of Zika virus infection and has used them to monitor immune responses to viral infection, screen vaccine candidates or anti-Zika drugs, and explore a paradoxical cross-reactivity scenario unique to flaviruses known as antibody dependent enhancement, or ADE.
+In ADE, the presence of antibodies recognizing one flavivirus triggers a lethal inflammatory response to a related flavivirus.
+In one widely-cited experiment, Shresta showed that newborn mouse pups harboring anti-Zika antibodies were more vulnerable to death from dengue exposure than mice that lacked anti-Zika antibodies.

 LJI’s research and expertise in Zika and dengue virus infections is already guiding vaccine efforts.
 Shresta recently piloted a DNA-based anti-Zika vaccine that elicits a protective T cell response in mice.
 She is now taking this research to the next level by developing a pan-flavivirus vaccine that elicits protective antibody and T cell responses against all four dengue serotypes and Zika.
 If successful, this approach would circumvent issues related to harmful cross-reactivity between these viruses and represent a major step toward the first universal anti-Zika and anti-dengue vaccine strategy.